-That said, the government needs to remain vigilant with respect to the underperforming DB pension plans, as it is those plans that are most at risk of defaulting on their pension promises.
+That said, pension regulators need to remain vigilant with respect to the underperforming DB pension plans, as it is those plans that are most at risk of defaulting on their pension promises.
 This is particularly important, given that Canada's present bankruptcy and insolvency laws fail to preserve the pension promise when firms enter bankruptcy or insolvency protection with an underfunded pension plan.

 Some organizations have leaned heavily on the refrain that DB pensions are "unsustainable" and that lawmakers must enable TBPs that allow retroactive conversion of accrued DB pensions.
 As the statistics cited above demonstrate, DB plans are generally quite healthy - a vast improvement from even five years ago when the value of plan assets was reduced after the 2008 market correction while plan liabilities increased because of lower interest rates.
-In the current environment, there simply is no reason to jettison the DB pensions promised to hard-working Nova Scotians.
+In the current environment, there simply is no reason to jettison the DB pensions promised to hard-working Manitobans.

-The CCRS believes that TBPs could provide an option for making retirement secure and dignified for some Nova Scotians - if TBPs are done fairly and in the right way as new plans or on a go-forward basis only.
-TBPs could enable plan members to benefit from risk and longevity pooling, and may provide a core or defined lifetime pension benefit, something not offered by DC plans.
+The CCRS believes that TBPs could provide an option for making retirement secure and dignified for some Manitobans - if TBPs are done fairly and in the right way as new plans or on a go-forward basis only.
+TBPs could enable plan members to benefit from risk and longevity pooling and may provide a core or defined lifetime pension benefit, something not offered by DC plans.
 TBPs may also be a step above voluntary products such as RRSPs and DC plans, which are currently the only alternatives to DB plans.

-However, the government should be under no illusions: for the most part, calls to enable TBPs are not to create new pension plans where none currently exist.
+However, the Commission should be under no illusions: for the most part, calls to enable TBPs are not to create new pension plans where none currently exist.
 The goal is to enable TBPs and allow employers to shrug off their DB pension promises.
 TBPs should not be enabled at the expense of good DB pensions.
 As noted in Guiding Principles above, DB pensions are deferred compensation.
 Pension promises must be honoured: employers should not be allowed to renege on defined benefits after they have been earned.
+The CCRS is pleased to see that the Commission's preliminary recommendation align with our assertion that these plans should only apply to future benefit accruals.